 Just as the Sun crosses east when it rises and crosses west when it sets, here the Sun culminates when it reaches the southern/northern angle.
 It’s the “horizon” of the sky.

 The Zenith – Where the Sun’s Path is Angular to the Ascendant and Descendant

 In the picture above, you are in the northern hemisphere facing slightly southeast.
 At this point in the day, the Ascendant is closer to northeast rather than due east, and the Descendant is closer to southwest rather than due west.
 The animation below depicts the Sun reaching its zenith.
 Don’t pay attention to the light blue meridian line, instead try to spot when the Sun reaches the midpoint between the Ascendant and Descendant.
 It reaches the zenith at the end of the video.

 It’s easier to find a planet culminating on the MC, because you just face south and you’re in the ballpark.
 It’s harder to tell from observation exactly where the ecliptic intersects with the horizon, where the Ascendant is.
-While the Sun rises and sets exactly due east and west, they Ascendant/Descendant axis wobble around east and west over the course of a day.
 Here’s how much the Ascendant moves around in the space of one day.

 In this video, you’re facing due east, so east is in the exact center of the frame.
 You can see the Sun rises due east, but the rest of the time, the Ascendant is wobbling around east.
 So it’s more eastish rather than just east.
 Same for the Descendant, it’s westish.